-Tim Glover has been a certified athletic assistant trainer at Ferris State for 13 years and is presently in his 10th year as the athletic trainer for the Bulldogs' NCAA Division I men's ice hockey program.
+Tim Glover has been a certified athletic assistant trainer at Ferris State for 15 years and begins his 12th year as the athletic trainer for the Bulldogs' NCAA Division I men's ice hockey program in 2014-15.
 He also serves as the athletic trainer for the FSU women's soccer and softball teams while assisting with football.

-Along with his sports medicine responsibilities, Glover is the athletics weight room coordinator and a certified strength and conditioning specialist.
-He's also responsible for the coordinating the bidding, purchasing and inventory of all supplies.
+Along with his sports medicine responsibilities, Glover has previously served as the athletics weight room coordinator and a certified strength and conditioning specialist.
+He's also responsible for coordinating the bidding, purchasing and inventory of all supplies.

 Glover also served in an interim capacity for one year (2002-03) as the athletics department's compliance coordinator.
 He holds membership in the National Athletic Training Association and the National Strength and Conditioning Association.

 A native of Eastpointe, Mich., Glover began his duties at Ferris State in August 1998.
 Prior to FSU, he held a graduate assistant position at Indiana State University in Terre Haute, Ind., where he assisted with the Sycamores' football program.
 Glover went on to receive a Master's Degree from ISU in 1998 while conducting research on the popular athletic supplement creatine monohydrate.

 Glover, who graduated from Ferris State in 1995 with a bachelor's degree in applied biology, served as a student assistant athletic trainer at FSU for two years (1993-95).
 Following graduation, he accepted an athletic trainer post with a local physical therapy clinic while serving as the head athletic trainer for Big Rapids (Mich.)
 High School.

 In the summer of 2007, Glover completed the coast-to-coast Cross Country Challenge 2007 through America By Bicycle to raise funds for the American Cancer Society.